 - 4

-After that the doctor injects stem cells slowly during 10–15 minutes to ensure even distribution within the joint.
+After that, the doctor injects stem cells slowly for 10–15 minutes to ensure even distribution within the joint.

 - 5